Kiven-ykw/Distributed-Hierarchical-Deep-Reinforcement-Learning-for-Semantic-aware-Resource-Allocation/README.md

 # Citation

-Please use the following BibTeX citation if you use this repository in your work:
+Please use the following BibTeX citation If you find the code is useful for your research:

 ```
 @ARTICLE{yu2025distributed,